 All Students should anticipate completing Student Teaching and/or Advanced Clinical Practice within the Western New York area and make housing arrangements accordingly.

-Will Canadian requirements for CASCPO and CASLPA be met and will advisement be available to help meet these requirements?
+Will Canadian requirements for Speech-Language & Audiology Canada (SAC) be met and will advisement be available to help meet these requirements?

 Typically, Canadian certification can be met.
 The student and the department chairperson work in conjunction to ascertain this possibility.
 Students are responsible for tracking clinical hour requirements to satisfy SAC.

 What undergraduate courses are necessary to be accepted into the graduate program?